dinesh1202/code4staging/README.md

 Here I have utilized the s3 remote backend type from AWS provider along with dynamodb loking system to lock the tfstate file if multiple users are accessing the code same time.

+Note:- We can add the VPC's as per the environments the instance will be launched in respective VPC as per the environment.